Positive Parenting Techniques for Infants (0-12 months)

 Child abuse needs to stop and education is the key.

 The following free resources are essential to driving change and

 are made possible through your contributions, thank you.

 What happens to kids in childhood shapes who they become as adults.
 Children who are nurtured and supported throughout childhood are more likely to thrive and develop into happy, healthy and productive adults.

-POSITIVE PARENTING TIPS FOR INFANTS
+POSITIVE PARENTING TECHNIQUES FOR INFANTS

 - Talk to your baby.
 He/she will find your voice calming.

 - Answer when your baby makes sounds by repeating the sounds and adding words.
 This will help them learn to use language.

 - Read to your baby.
 This will help them develop and understand language and sounds.

 - Sing to your baby and play music.
 This will help your baby develop a love for music and will help his brain development.